EHRI/rspub-gui/docs/rst/rsgui.glossary.rst

                 ResourceSync Framework Specification

     configuration
-        A named set of parameters that constitute all variables needed to synchronize a set of resources.
+        A named set of parameters that constitute all variables needed to :term:`synchronize` a :term:`set of resources`\ .
         The first configuration will be saved under the name 'DEFAULT'.
         Configurations can be loaded, saved, listed and deleted under the :ref:`File<application-menus-file-label>` menu.
 The parameters that are set under a configuration